httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 This document defines the "Concealed" HTTP authentication scheme.
 It uses asymmetric cryptography.
-Clients possess a key ID and a public/private key pair, and origin servers maintain a mapping of authorized key IDs to their associated public keys.
+Clients possess a key ID and a public/private key pair, and origin servers maintain a mapping of authorized key IDs to associated public keys.

 The client uses a TLS keying material exporter to generate data to be signed (see {{client}}) then sends the signature using the Authorization or